Ivanka Trump: Women Who Work: Rewriting the Rules for Success

 In May 2017, her second self-help book, Women Who Work: Rewriting the Rules for Success, was published; it is a self-improvement book for women in business, which featured contributions from business and leadership experts such as Adam Grant, Elizabeth Cronise McLaughlin, Simon Sinek, and Stephen Covey.
 She donated $200,000 in royalties to the National Urban League and the Boys and Girls Clubs of America.
 Half the advance of the book was also donated to fund a Women's Entrepreneur Center at the National Urban League in Baltimore, Maryland, after visiting the facility with Marc Morial, President of the National Urban League.

 The book was part of Trump's associated marketing campaign also titled "Women Who Work".
 It received mixed reviews from critics.

-Trump campaign and administration
+Trump campaign and first administration

 2016 presidential campaign and election

 Trump introduced her father at the Trump Tower in 2015 as he announced his candidacy for president of the United States.
 She publicly endorsed his presidential campaign and made public appearances supporting and defending him.
 However, she admitted mixed feelings about his presidential ambitions, saying in October 2015, "As a citizen, I love what he's doing.
 As a daughter, it's obviously more complicated."